Got questions? Start here

 How is rent calculated?

 We conduct annual rental reviews.
 If local property prices in your vicinity have increased your rent will increase; if they have decreased your rent will decrease.
-The maximum increase or decrease is capped according to the terms in your offer letter.
-When calculating your affordability and providing you with an illustration we will make the assumption that rent increases by the maximum amount each year.
-In this way you can be confident that, as long as you stick to the recommended monthly payment, you will never pay more than the illustration although you may pay less.
+The maximum increase or decrease is capped according to the terms in your offer letter, so your payments should never move by too much in any given year.

-To be eligible for finance you must pass our affordability assessment and not have any history of arrears or CCJs.
-You must also have a good credit score rating and be resident in the UK.
+To be eligible for finance, you must pass our affordability assessment and not have any history of arrears or CCJs.
+You must also have a good credit score rating and be resident in the UK with Indefinite Leave to Remain as a minimum.
+We hope to start serving citizens of other EU countries very soon, and eventually the rest of the world!

 How do you assess affordability?